Victor Garber: Film

-In 2010, Garber had an uncredited cameo in The Town, directed by Ben Affleck, as a bank manager.
+In 2010, Garber had an uncredited cameo in The Town, directed by Ben Affleck, as David, a bank manager.
 Garber also appeared in the film Ice Quake.
 In late 2012, he appeared in Affleck's film Argo, about the Iran hostage crisis; Garber portrayed Canadian Ambassador to Iran Kenneth D. Taylor.
 He also co-starred in 2014 thriller Big Game.

-He narrated the 2017 film They Shall Not Perish.
+Garber narrated the 2017 film They Shall Not Perish.
+Other film appearances include Annie (1999), Legally Blonde (2001), and Tuck Everlasting (2002).